Albany Police identify victim from Central Ave fatal crash - NewsBreak

 Preliminarily, it appears that the driver of the van was traveling eastbound on Central Avenue when he crossed over into the westbound lanes and struck McBride as she was in the area of Central Avenue and Robin Street.

-Anyone with information that might be helpful to the investigation is asked to contact the Albany Police Detective Division at (518) 462-8039.
+Anyone with information that might be helpful to the investigation is asked to contact the Albany Police Detective Division at (518) 462-8039 .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.